 Layering Paint for a Unique Finish

-After the initial base coat of the purple gray, I added a layer of Memphis Blue by Kristi Kuehl Pure Home Paint.
+After the initial base coat of the purple-gray, I added a layer of paint called Memphis Blue by Kristi Kuehl Pure Home Paint.
 This was our first step to lightening up the finish with layers.
 As you can see I did not saturate the entire piece with the paint.
 Apply a thin layer to the surface in an uneven manner.
 Layering paint on furniture can have as many or as few layers of paint that you want.

-After Memphis Blue, I took a chance and added a little metallic silver, just for fun.
+After Memphis Blue, I took a chance and added a little metallic silver paint, just for fun.
 There’s also no need to worry about the colors touching one another since they’re all being layered anyway.
 This layered painting technique is very forgiving as you can see.

 Since the silver is metallic it doesn’t cover the same as the paint.
 It has a slightly opaque appearance, which is fine, we still have more to go.
 This painted wood, I mean plastic, or wood and plastic combo is really starting to pop with multiple coats of paint.

 After the silver, I went with a gorgeous deep teal called Jade.
 The layering process is almost like a see-saw or push-pull, going back and forth between light and dark.
 Go ahead and paint layers until you love the result.

 In the see-saw fashion, the next layer is going lighter with ByGone Blue.
 Each layer is done with a damp brush and heavier in areas and lighter in other areas.

 A little Video Action

 Let’s head back to dark with Sailor, a royal/navy blue.
 This may seem silly, the back and forth, but stick with me, it will make sense I promise!
-In middle of the process of painting layers, I took a quick video just to share it in action.
+In the middle of the process of painting layers, I took a quick video just to share it in action.
 I also switched back and forth between my flat Cling on brush and an angled Wooster brush.
 This video shows when I started to add Sailor.

 Woah, this is really blue and needs to be lightened up.